 The theory of holomorphic foliations played an important role in major advances in complex algebraic geometry in the last few decades.
-By means of Miyaoka's generic semi-positivity theorem, it was key to the proof of the abundance conjecture in dimension three.
-More recently, it was the protagonist in McQuillan's proof of Green-Griffiths conjecture for surfaces of positive Segre class.
+It was key to the proof of the abundance conjecture in dimension three and to the proof of Green-Griffiths conjecture for surfaces of positive Segre class.
 Foliations also appear naturally on the structure theory of varieties (with mild singularities) with numerically trivial canonical divisor.

-This conference will put together specialists in foliation theory, birational geometry, and Kobayashi hyperbolicity.
-It will certainly foster new collaborations at the intersections of these fields, and will disseminate among young researchers the main questions in these fascinating fields of research.
+This conference will put together specialists in foliation theory and complex algebraic geometry.
+It aims at fostering new collaborations at the intersections of these fields, and at disseminating among young researchers the main questions in these fascinating fields of research.

 This event is part of a series of three activities focused on Foliation Theory and Complex Geometry which will take place at CIRM, Marseille, during the First Semester of 2020